u-lam/plantparenthood-frontend/README.md

 # Plant Parenthood :cactus:
-Link: Coming soon!
+Check it out <a href="https://plantslove.herokuapp.com/">here!</a>

 ### Intro
-  Houseplants are awesome!
+  Houseplants are awesome!!
 They are decorative, require little attention, and can even help purify the air around you.
 But what happens when you have to make a sudden move and can’t bring all your plants with you?
 Or when you downsize?
 Or if you just want to switch it up with different types of plants?

   ***Plant Parenthood*** is the place for that!
 Donate or trade your plant babies here!
 *I can’t take credit for this pun.
 If anyone knows the original source, please let me know!*